 A real estate agent must work for an employing broker and cannot work independently.
 An agent or sales associate is licensed by the State of California.
-However, in order to legally work within the state as an agent, they must be affiliated with a broker.
+However, to legally work within the state as an agent, they must be affiliated with a broker.
 In most basic form, an agent works under a broker as a member of their staff.
 The broker is responsible for the actions of their agent.
 Commissions are negotiated with brokers.
 A percentage of that commission is usually paid directly to the agent for their efforts.
-Regardless of the title, the agent must act in the best interest of their client.
+Regardless of the title, the agent must act in the best interest of the client.
 Although dual-agency is permitted in California, a duty is owed to the Seller of real property to act in their best interest.
 In other words, short of a contractual relationship with the Buyer, the agent is working for the Buyer.

 The Real Estate Broker:

-A Broker is a step above that of a real estate agent in that a broker generally has more education, experience, and responsibility.
+A Broker is a step above a real estate agent in that a broker generally has more education, experience, and responsibility.
 Although a broker can work by themselves, an agent must work under the license of a broker.
 A broker handles real estate transactions between parties in a manner that not only brings everyone together but also consummates the transaction.
 Brokers are responsible for their real estate agents’ actions.

 What is a Realtor:

 Disclaimer: Every situation is different and particular facts may vary thereby changing or altering a possible course of action or conclusion.
 The information contained herein is intended to be general in nature as laws vary between federal, state, counties, and municipalities and therefore may not apply to any given matter.
-This information is not intended to be legal advice or relied upon as a legal opinion, course of action, accounting, tax or other professional service.
+This information is not intended to be legal advice or relied upon as a legal opinion, course of action, accounting, tax, or other professional services.
 You should consult the proper legal or professional advisor knowledgeable in the area that pertains to your particular situation.